 What's the Difference between Light Roast Coffee and Dark Roast Coffee?

-Every coffee has its own distinct flavor.
+If roasted properly, every coffee has its own distinct flavor.
 While some coffees may taste and smell fruity, others may have a strong nutty taste to them.
 The reasoning behind such diversity has to do with the way the coffee bean is roasted.
 The three main ways coffee beans are roasted are light roast, medium roast, and dark roast and each coffee roast brings out the best in each coffee bean.

 The most common way to describe coffee roast levels is by the color of the roasted coffee beans, ranging from light to dark (or extra dark).
 Because coffee beans vary, color is not an especially accurate way of judging a coffee roast.
 Before roasting, green coffee beans are soft, with a fresh grassy earthy smell and little or no taste.
 The Master Coffee Roaster uses different roasts for different coffee beans for many reasons, and a lot goes on in the transformation from light to medium to dark.
 The coffee roasting process transforms these raw green coffee beans into the distinctively aromatic, flavorful, crunchy beans that we recognize as roasted coffee.